NORVAL

 "The Toronto Norvals from Perth still have family in Perth; one an optician, I believe, and the other, I think, a poulterer-and-game supplier.
 Certainly those were their occupations in the late 1940s when I was at school outside Perth.
 However, we could never establish a connection between them and our branch.
 By pure coincidence, the son of the Toronto Norvals is also Graeme W. Norval altho' his 'W' is William."

-Mike G. Lamusse, of Johannesburg, South Africa, redesigned and updated his home page at the end of 2002.
-If you click the "other families" link on the left side of his home page, you will then see the Norval crest with the motto "Spem renovant alae" or "Their wings renew their hope."
+Mike G. Lamusse, of Johannesburg, South Africa, has a Web page lamusse.net with information about Norval.
 Mike has done extensive genealogical research on Norval--that's his wife's maiden name--in South Africa, which is outlined at his page.
-Please e-mail Mike, if you wish.